berylliumsec/nebula/README.md

 The ZAP model currently only supports "full scan".
 Be sure to use the terms full scan in your commands.

-- do a full scan on https://192.168.1.1
+- scan https://yourtarget.com with a delay of 10 seconds and show logging
-- do a full scan on https://192.168.1.1 and spider for 5 minutes
+- scan https://yourtarget.com using listening port 40 and use the default rules and dont return failure on warning
-- do a full scan on https://192.168.1.1 and spider for 5 minutes and write the report to html file nebula.html
+- do a scan on https://yourtarget.com using a maximum wait time of 2 minutes, use username john and use the Ajax spider

 **Nuclei**